 Hold Me Closer, Necromancer, Lish McBride

 I wanted to like this book, I really did.
-But I found myself really frustrated with the tell-don’t-show narration and the blatant fridging of a really excellent character (not a spoiler really, that happens very early on).
+But I found myself really frustrated with the tell-don’t-show narration and the blatant early fridging of a really excellent character.
 (Fortunately, this is a book about necromancers, so she’s dead but not gone.)
 For the uninitiated (who didn’t click the link), to be fridged is when a (usually female) character is killed off solely to further someone else’s plot or character development.
-That said, this was the author’s debut, and it did noticeably get better on the narration issue as it went along.
+Interestingly, this was McBride’s debut, and it felt like it got better as it went along.
 The fridged character was still dead though, unfortunately – her murder was pretty baked into the plot from the beginning, so there wasn’t going to be an easy way out of that one.
-I’m still going to (eventually) read the sequel, as I expect the improvement to continue.
-Genre: fantasy, mystery.
-Format: novel.
-Rating: 2/3.
+I’m still going to (eventually) read the sequel (2020 update: I didn’t.), as I expect the improvement to continue.

 The Paper Menagerie and Other Stories, Ken Liu